 Like most sane human beings, I’m less than thrilled at the prospect of having to point out flaws in someone’s creation.
 I do refuse to sugarcoat it, however.
 Whenever a developer contacts me about a game they’d like me to either review or simply share my impressions on, I sincerely hope they don’t expect me to ignore potential issues.
 Doesn’t matter how friendly the email is, or if I was considering purchasing the game myself – my journalistic integrity shall not be swayed.

-I’ll stick by my promise to be as constructive as possible however, and not simply state something along the lines of “this game is garbage”, as that’s of no use anyone.
+I’ll stick by my promise to be as constructive as possible, however, and not simply state something along the lines of “this game is garbage”, as that’s of no use anyone.
 See, no matter how negative a review may be, it can still be salvaged and put to good use.
 How?
 Well, another word for critique is feedback.
 Asking friends and family for it isn’t a terrible idea, but chances are the rest of the world will look upon your game with a much different set of eyes.
 With that in mind, you should still ask them though.

 This is why you get in touch with a third party – aka. the press – and take what you get from them; unless it’s rubbish and/or overly biased, of course.
-Last thing we need on the internet is more reviews written by fanboys who have been blinded by an admiration towards the project in question.
+The last thing we need on the internet is more reviews written by fanboys who have been blinded by an admiration towards the project in question.
 Or maybe the opposite is the case, and the reviewer is someone who can’t stand the genre, at which point he/she bashes it relentlessly based on that fact alone.
 Not cool.
 Not cool at all.

-Fortunately such cases seem to be few and far between, and most bloggers/gaming journalists/whatever they call themselves, are more than capable of distinguishing between personal distaste and genuine design flaws.
+Fortunately, such cases seem to be few and far between, and most bloggers/gaming journalists/whatever they call themselves, are more than capable of distinguishing between personal distaste and genuine design flaws.
 Having written many reviews and impressions pieces myself, I too have had to walk that exact line and believe me, it ain’t easy.
-The one I’m referring to is that which seperates personal like/dislike, from that which is genuinely good/bad.
-Also, while there are entire genres which I have zero interest in, instead of ignoring a review request of a game in one such, I’d rather think of it as a challenge; might even turn out a learning experience.
+The one I’m referring to is that which separates personal like/dislike, from that which is genuinely good/bad.
+Also, while there are entire genres which I have zero interest in, instead of ignoring a review request of a game in one such, I’d rather think of it as a challenge; might even churn out a learning experience.